arcana-lab/gino/README.md

 - NOELLE 14.1.0

 ### Northwestern
-Next is the information for those that have access to the Zythos cluster at Northwestern.
+Next is the information for those that have access to the [Zythos](https://users.cs.northwestern.edu/~simonec/files/Research/manuals/Zythos_guide.pdf) cluster at Northwestern.

-To enable the correct LLVM, run the following command from any node of the Zythos cluster:
+To enable the correct LLVM, run the following command from any node of the [Zythos](https://users.cs.northwestern.edu/~simonec/files/Research/manuals/Zythos_guide.pdf) cluster:
 ```
 source /project/extra/llvm/14.0.6/enable
 ```

-To enable the correct NOELLE, run the following command from any node of the Zythos cluster:
+To enable the correct NOELLE, run the following command from any node of the [Zythos](https://users.cs.northwestern.edu/~simonec/files/Research/manuals/Zythos_guide.pdf) cluster:
 ```
 source /project/extra/noelle/14.1.0/enable
 ```

-The guide about the Zythos cluster can be downloaded [here](http://www.cs.northwestern.edu/~simonec/files/Research/manuals/Zythos_guide.pdf).

 ## Building Gino